 Hiring an editor isn’t cheap.
 But it’s money well spent if you’re serious about writing a book that many people will read and appreciate.
 In saying that, you can do things to keep the costs down as much as possible.
 The trick is to cut down the amount of time your editor needs to spend on your book.
 Because we all know that time is money.

 - Use free tools.
-Tools like Grammarly or Outwrite can help correct your spelling and grammar.
-You can use both of them for free.
+Tools like Grammarly or ProWritingAid can help correct your spelling and grammar.
+You can use both of them for free in trials.
 However, the paid versions are very affordable and can save you money in the long run.
 But remember that no automated tool is perfect; some mistakes can only be picked up by the human eye.

 - Proofread yourself.
 When you’re finished, take a break from your manuscript.
 Then proofread it yourself, paying close attention to details.
 You’re looking for obvious flaws and spelling/grammar mistakes.
 A good tip is also to read backward since this forces your brain to focus on each word.